Christmas Column 2020

-My traditional Christmas column goes back to sometime in the 1990s when I was a newspaper columnist.
+My traditional Christmas column goes back to sometime in the 1990s when one of my occupations was being a newspaper columnist.
 It has been widely reprinted at home and abroad.
 Every year two or three readers write to educate me that religion is the source of wars and persecutions.
 These readers confuse religion with mankind’s abuse of institutions, religious or otherwise.
 The United States has democratic institutions and legal institutions to protect civil liberties.
 Nevertheless, we now have a police state.
 Shall I argue that democracy and civil liberty are the causes of police states?

 Some readers also are confused about hypocrisy.
 There is a vast difference between proclaiming moral principles that one might fail to live up to and proclaiming immoral principles that are all too easy to keep.